destapi/reactive/webzy/README.md

 Preferences(color=red, size=XL, brand=volvo)
 ```

+The response now contains the user preference configured by default.
-Pass color in the query string to see the response change
+Now, pass color in the query string to see the response changing

 ```bash
 curl http://localhost:9080/sess?color=green
 Preferences(color=green, size=XL, brand=volvo)
 ```

-The configured _sessionDir_ folder now also has some files
+The configured _sessionDir_ folder should now also contain some files

 ![img.png](www/img/img.png)